coldridj/Meziantou.MSBuild.InternalsVisibleTo/README.md

 [![NuGet version](https://img.shields.io/nuget/v/Meziantou.MSBuild.InternalsVisibleTo.svg?logo=nuget)](https://www.nuget.org/packages/Meziantou.MSBuild.InternalsVisibleTo)

-Allow to declare 'InternalsVisibleTo' in the csproj file, rather than declaring them to an AssemblyInfo.cs file.
+Allow to declare `InternalsVisibleTo` in the csproj file, rather than declaring them to an `AssemblyInfo.cs` file.

 ## How to use